julialorrayne/Bank-Marketing-Campaign/README.md

 ## Executive Sumamary
 This project analyzes the Bank Marketing Campaign dataset to identify the behavioral, demographic, and financial factors influencing a client’s decision to subscribe to a term deposit.
-Through exploratory and predictive analyses, the study highlights key customer engagement patterns, campaign performance trends, and actionable insights for targeted marketing and retention strategies.
+Through exploratory and predictive analyses, the analysis highlights key customer engagement patterns, campaign performance trends, and actionable insights for targeted marketing and retention strategies.

 **Key Findings**
 - **Call Duration Impact:** Clients with longer call durations (over 1,000 seconds) show a significantly higher likelihood of subscribing, confirming that extended conversations build trust and improve conversion rates.